 Simple English Explanation:

-And as you can see, the R language doesn’t particularly like this turn of events, thus our lovely error message:
+And as you can see, the R language doesn’t particularly like this turn of events, thus our lovely user error message:

 R Error in x$ed : $ operator is invalid for atomic vectors